aman124598/aman124598/README.md

 ### 🧠 About Me

-- 🔭 I’m currently working on **improving my development skills**
+- 🔭 I'm currently working on **improving my development skills**
-- 🌱 I’m learning **Java, CSS, and JavaScript**
+- 🌱 I'm learning **Java, CSS, and JavaScript**
-- 🤝 I’m looking for help with **GSoC and Open Source contributions**
+- 🤝 I'm looking for help with **GSoC and Open Source contributions**
 - 📫 Reach me at: **amanraj89969@gmail.com**
-- ⚡ Fun fact: *I listen to music all the time, but I still don’t have my own playlist!*
+- ⚡ Fun fact: _I listen to music all the time, but I still don't have my own playlist!_

 ---

-### 🤝 Connect with Me:
+### 🤝 Connect with Me

 <p align="left">
   <a href="https://twitter.com/nobita20658735" target="blank">